friguzzi/cplint/README.md

     util-linux 2.32.1-1
     which 2.21-2

-In the MSYS2 shell, go the folder where `cplint` is located, typically `AppData/Roaming/SWI-Prolog/pack/cplint/` in your home.
+In the Mingw shell, go the folder where `cplint` is located, typically `AppData/Roaming/SWI-Prolog/pack/cplint/` in your home.
 Execute `buildenv.sh`

     $ source buildenv.sh